-"Trade and other receivables" in the accompanying balance sheet mainly records the amount owed as a consequence of the sale of electric energy produced by the Company's solar power plants, amounting to 4,153 thousand euros at December 31, 2023 (2022: 626 thousand euros).
+"Trade and other receivables" in the accompanying balance sheet mainly records the amount owed as a consequence of the sale of electric energy produced by the Company's solar power plants, amounting to 4,642 thousand euros at December 31, 2024 (2023: 4,153 thousand euros).

 During 2023, the CNMC regularized the settlements corresponding to the Olmeda de la Cuesta, Hinojosa del Valle, los Hinojosos, Pozohondo, and Alange installations, which had availed themselves of the general remuneration scheme (Note 4).
-At December 31, 2023, the balance recognized under "Trade and other receivables" is presented net of the amount pending regularization for the Madrigal and La Puebla installations, which also availed themselves of the general remuneration scheme.
+At December 31, 2024 and 2023, the balance recognized under "Trade and other receivables" is presented net of the amount pending regularization for the Madrigal and La Puebla installations, which also availed themselves of the general remuneration scheme and for which remuneration is pending regularization.

-At December 31, 2023 and 2022, no impairment losses were recognized for these accounts receivable.
+At December 31, 2024 and 2023, no impairment losses were recognized for these accounts receivable.